dwarvesf/WeAreHiring/life/meet-nam-nguyen.md

 ---
 tags:
 - lifeatdwarves
-- software
+- career
 - fullstack
-title: Life At Dwarves With Nam Nguyen
+title: "Meet Nam Nguyen: From Frontend to DevOps - A journey of continuous growth"
 date: 2022-08-16
 description: Life at Dwarves 05 is the career story of Nam, the Dwarves's DevOps Engineer.
 During 6 years turning from big corp to Dwarves Team, he lives upon the motto of constantly pushing himself above the limit.
 authors: